elasticio/salesforce-component-v2/README.md

 #### Input field description
 * **Event object name** - Input field where you should select the type of platform event which you want to subscribe E.g. `My platform event`
+* **Recreate Subscription every day** - If checked, component will recreate the subscription to platform events every day on first execution of the day

 #### How to create new custom Platform event Entity:
 `Setup --> Integrations --> Platform Events --> New Platform Event`